-It is the responsibility of aviation managers and associated personnel (pilots, dispatcher, fire managers, etc.) to avail themselves of the necessary documents and acquire a working knowledge of their contents.
+It is the responsibility of aviation managers and associated personnel (pilots, dispatcher, fire managers, etc.) to obtain the necessary documents and become familiar with their contents.

-The Departmental Manual 350-354 DM and Manual 9400 Aviation Management are the umbrella documents for aviation policy and operations in the Bureau.
-See

-Chapter 7, Suppression Resources, for more operational procedure information for tactical aviation resources.
+The Departmental Manual 350-354 DM and Manual 9400 Aviation Management are the umbrella documents for aviation policy and operations in the bureau.
+See Chapter 7, Suppression Resources, for more operational procedure information for tactical aviation resources.